Chan Building: Planning

-Early use
+Uses

 This building has been used for a huge number of uses over its lifetime.

-Redevelopment
+Between 1990 and the end of 1994, the building was the home of the Northern Territory Legislative Assembly while the current Parliament House was under construction.

+The building was subsequently used for a variety of purposes, and in 1999 underwent a major refit of $1.4m as the venue for the APEC 2000 meeting, which Darwin hosted.

+Chan Contemporary ArtSpace

+In 2010 the Northern Territory government announced that the site would become the location of a contemporary art gallery.
+For five years between 2010 and 2014 the Chan was the site of a changing exhibition program featuring works from local and regional contemporary artists auspiced through the Northern Centre for Contemporary Art.

+Cancelled redevelopment

 On 16 June 2015, the Northern Territory Government announced plans to refurbish the historic Chan Building in the centre of Darwin, as a world-class visual arts museum to be managed by the Museum and Art Gallery of the Northern Territory.
 Northern Territory architects DKJ Projects and Sydney-based firm Fender Katsalidis Mirams architects won the tender to design the refurbishment which is expected to cost $18.3 million.
 The redevelopment has been controversial due to increasing costs and government approval processes.

 Demolition

 The Chan Building was marked for demolition as part of the State Square Precinct redevelopment plan.
-Demolition commenced on 10 September 2020, with the area now reserved as a green open space.
+Demolition commenced on 10 September 2020, with the area now reserved as a green open space known as the Chan Lawns.